thedevdojo/static.devdojo.com/content/docs/features/live-reloading.md

 ## Setup

 Live reload is automatically injected into the page when your run `static dev`, you'll see a script at the bottom of the page called livereload.js and this is the script that's responsible for reloading the page.
+Your site will live-reload when any file is updated on your site.

 ## Configuration

-Right now there are no configuration options with live-reload, but we'll be adding some additional configurations in the future.
-Right now it works out of the box with all the files in your site; however, there may be some edge-cases where you want to create custom rules.
+Right now there are no configuration options with live-reload, it just works out of the box.
+But, if necessary we may add some additional configurations in the future.
+Right now it works with all the files in your site; however, there may be some edge-cases where you want to create custom rules.
 Be sure to check back for updated configuration options or if you would like to contribute code, make sure to open a PR in the [Github Repo](https://github.com/thedevdojo/static).

 No more manually refreshing like a chump!
 Live-reload is here to help you save time and see your changes instantly 💪